Lucy Ann Brooks

-Lucy Ann Brooks (Marsh; 31 May 1835 – 25 March 1926) was an English temperance advocate.
-She was an officer of the British Women's Temperance Association before becoming a co-founder and president of the Women's Total Abstinence Union (WTAU).
+Lucy Ann Brooks (31 May 1835 – 25 March 1926) was an English temperance advocate.
+She was an officer of the British Women's Temperance Association (BWTA) before becoming a co-founder and president of the Women's Total Abstinence Union (WTAU).

 Early life and education

 Lucy Ann (sometimes spelled "Anne") Marsh was born at Strood, Kent, May 31, 1835.
 Her parents were Richard Marsh (1795–1878), of Kingston, Surrey, draper, and Ann Marsh (born Morris, 1793–1891).

-She was educated in the Friends’ School at Croydon.
+She was educated in the Friends' School at Croydon.

 Brooks signed the abstinence pledge at eight years of age, but while still a young girl had followed the advice of her physician and taken medicine compounded with alcohol as was prescribed in those days.
 It was not until she reached the age of 18 that she determined to assert herself and return to strictly total-abstinence principles in sickness as well as in health.